-Delaware County Town & Country Quilters meet the 1st & 3rd Wednesday each month at St Johns Episcopal Church in Town.
-We are 30 women of many talents that do challenge blocks, group auction and member demos.
+Delaware County Town & Country Quilters meet the 1st & 3rd Wednesday each month at St. Johns Episcopal Church in Town.
+We do challenge blocks, group auctions and group demos.
 We donate quilts to various service groups.
-Dues $15.00 a year.
-Every odd-numbered year we have a 2 day quilt show at Delaware Historical Association.
-New members welcome.
-Contact 607-746-7518
+Dues are $15.00 a year.
+We hold a two day quilt show every odd-numbered year at the Delaware County Historical Association.
+Further information 607-746-6099.

 Q.U.I.L.T Meeting at Delmar Reformed Church, Kenwood Ave, Delmar NY We have over 150 members at all skill levels.
 We meet at 9:30 to noon.
 A brief business meeting is followed by a speaker.
 We have a large library and a mini mart.
 Show and Share is held at the end of the meeting.
 Membership is $25 per year.
 Each year we donate over 100 quilts to several service groups, homeless shelters, hospitals and for raffles.
 We support each other with our talents, and have become friends who enjoy working together and learning from each other.
 Please visit our web site.

 Morningstar Quilt Guild.
 We have 100 members who pay $20 a year in dues.
 We meet at 10am second Wed. of the month at the St Matthias Church.
 We have a block of the month exchange, fat quarter swaps, programs, workshops,secret pal, ways and means, and a show every other year.